Why It Works

 1/4 teaspoon asafoetida (see notes)

 1 tablespoon (15ml) vegetable or other neutral oil, divided, plus more if frying

-In a mixing bowl, combine black gram flour, cumin seed, baking soda, asafoetida, black pepper, and a large pinch of kosher salt.
+In a mixing bowl, combine black gram flour, cumin seeds, baking soda, asafoetida, black pepper, and a large pinch of kosher salt.
 Add half of water and work into mixture with hands.
 Gradually add more water until the dough just holds together.
-Gradually add the oil and knead into a very stiff dough.
-Cover and set aside for at least two hours.
+Gradually add 1 tablespoon of the oil and knead into a very stiff dough.
+Cover and set aside for at least 2 hours.